What Is A Good Win Percentage? The Math of Winning

 It Doesn’t Really Matter

-You should not build your trading plan around your win percentage.
+You should not build your trading strategy around your win percentage.
 Instead, you need to build it around your average risk to reward.

 Using a simple mathematical formula you can easily calculate exactly what your win percentage needs to be in order to break-even.
 This is the only win-rate statistic that truly matters.